|

 ADELBRECHT:

-Variant of German Adalbrecht, meaning
+Variant spelling of Old High German Adalbrecht, meaning

 "bright nobility."